nguyenlong205/self-pytorchTutorial/lesson-04/README.md

-# Lesson 04 | Neural Network with PyTorch
+# Lesson 04 | Basic Neural Network with PyTorch

-> This lecture provides a foundational understanding of building and training neural networks using PyTorch.
+> This lecture provides a **foundational understanding** of building and training neural networks using PyTorch.
 We'll cover essential components like `nn.Module`, linear layers, activation and loss functions, and delve into the critical processes of optimization and backpropagation, with a brief introduction to creating custom layers.